LearnWithTwoHeads/devops/03-web-servers/1-python-web-server.md

     return "Hello World!"

 if __name__ == "__main__":
-    # Important for the app to point to locahost here
+    # Important for the app to point to localhost here
     app.run(host="0.0.0.0", port=8080)
 ```